Overview

 Free consultation on your case by Chicago-based birth injury lawyers

-The birth paralysis attorneys at Romanucci & Blandin have proven success in these types of cases.
-If you or a loved one has suffered injury or wrongful death, please contact our office at info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
+The birth paralysis lawyers at Romanucci & Blandin have proven success in these types of cases.
+If you or a loved one has suffered injury or wrongful death, please contact our office at info@rblaw.net, 312-458-1000 or click here for a free case evaluation.
 There is never a fee until you are compensated for your injuries at the end of the case.

 Disclaimer: The content found on this page is not legal assistance and contacting the birth injury lawyers at Romanucci & Blandin’s law office for a free consultation regarding personal injury cases and birth injury claims does not constitute an attorney-client relationship.